Obaidul Haque: Career

-Haque began his career as a teacher at the Lalarchak Madrasa in Rajaganj Union, Kanaighat under the instruction of his teacher Riyasat Ali.
+Obaid began his career as a teacher at the Lalarchak Madrasa in Rajaganj Union, Kanaighat under the instruction of his teacher Riyasat Ali.
 In 1960, he became a teacher at the Ranaping Arabia Hussainia Madrasa which he continued to do as a teacher of Hadith there until his death.
 He served as the former co-president of the Befaqul Madarisil Arabia Bangladesh and president of the Azad Deeni Edaraye Talim Bangladesh.

-Haque was elected to parliament from Sylhet-5 as a Islami Oikya Jote candidate in 1991.
+Obaid was elected to parliament from Sylhet-5 as a Islami Oikya Jote candidate in 1991.

 Death

-Haque died on 17 January 2008.
+Obaid died on 17 January 2008.
 He was buried near the Wazirpur Jame Mosque in Sheola-Zakiganj Road.
 His son was Dr Shamsul Haque.